seneca-cyber/principi/README.md

 ### Q. How does Principi Work?
 Simply run the command `principi --sync document.yml`, where document.yml is your principi governance as code file.
 Each principi file is made up of 4 primary components.

-**A principle definition** - What policy framework, and what control manages the provided and received data?
+1. **A principle definition** - What policy framework, and what control manages the provided and received data?

-**A provider definition** - Where are we collecting data from?
+2. **A provider definition** - Where are we collecting data from?
+Is it a finding or a policy?
+This information goes in here.

-**A receiver definition** - Where is that data going?
+3. **A receiver definition** - Where is that data going?

-**A finding definition** - What data needs to be added, modified, or deleted?
+4. **An Authentication definition** - What identity are we using to access providers and receivers?

 [Here is an example of a principi document](https://github.com/seneca-cyber/principi/blob/main/example.yml)